saplingjs/sapling-website/docs/data.md

 <form method="post" action="/data/posts"> .. </form>
 ```

-You can add a query string variable `redirect` to define a URL to redirect to after a successful request:
+You can add a query string parameter `redirect` to define a URL to redirect to after a successful request:

 ```html
 <form method="post" action="/data/posts?redirect=/posts"> .. </form>